matter-labs/zksync-web-era-docs/docs/api/js/front-end.md

 ## Enabling zkSync features

-If you want to deploy smart contracts or enable advanced zkSync features, like paying fees in ERC20 tokens, then you need to use `zksync-web3` library for that.
+If you want to deploy smart contracts or enable advanced zkSync features, like paying fees in ERC20 tokens, then you need to use the `zksync-web3` library for that.
 You can read about the basics [here](./features).

 If you want to see some code, check out our basic [tutorial](../dev/tutorials/basic) for full mini-dApp.